MicrosoftDocs/visualstudio-docs/docs/debugger/write-better-code-with-visual-studio.md

 Here are a couple of important tips for exception handling:

 * Avoid using an empty catch block, like `catch (Exception) {}`, which does not take appropriate action to expose or handle an error.
-An empty or ineffective catch block can hide exceptions and can make your code more difficult to debug instead of easier.
+An empty or non-informative catch block can hide exceptions and can make your code more difficult to debug instead of easier.

 * Use the `try/catch` block around the specific function that throws the exception (`ReadObject`, in the sample app).
 If you use it around a larger chunk of code, you end up hiding the location of the error.
 For example, don't use the `try/catch` block around the call to the parent function `ReadToObject`, shown here, or you won't know exactly where the exception occurred.